 The invasion of bacteria in the bloodstream can spread to other parts of the body producing abscesses, peritonitis (inflammation of the abdominal cavity), endocarditis (inflammation of the heart), or meningitis.

-Bacteremia can lead to sepsis or shock , causing a systemic disease with high fever, blood coagulation (thickening) and subsequent organ damage.
+Bacteremia can lead to sepsis or shock, causing a systemic disease with high fever, blood coagulation (thickening), and subsequent organ damage.

-Bacteria can enter the bloodstream as a serious complication of infections (such as pneumonia or meningitis), during surgery (especially when involving mucous membranes, such as the gastrointestinal tract), or due to catheters and other foreign bodies that enter the arteries or veins (even during intravenous or drug abuse).
+Bacteria can enter the bloodstream as a severe complication of infections (such as pneumonia or meningitis), during surgery (especially when involving mucous membranes, such as the gastrointestinal tract), or due to catheters and other foreign bodies that enter the arteries or veins (even during intravenous or drug abuse).

 Bacteria can also use the blood to spread to other parts of the body.
 Examples include endocarditis or osteomyelitis.
-The treatment is done with antibiotics, and the prevention of antibiotic prophylaxis can occur in situations where problems are to be expected.
+The treatment is done with antibiotics, and the prevention of antibiotic prophylaxis can occur in situations where problems are expected.